kennethreitz-archive/.com/content/pages/photography.rst

 Previously I had a fantastic Canon kit (Canon 5DmkII, 35L, 50L, 85L, and 135L) and the incredible Fujifilm x100.
 I found myself quite torn—I really wanted the mechanical interaction and size of the x100, with the performance and flexibility of the 5DmkII.

-So, I sold everything and got the M9.
+So, I sold everything and got the Leica M9.
 I couldn't be happier.

 .. image:: http://farm9.staticflickr.com/8321/7961450946_d9a056a52b_b.jpg

 Street Photography
 ------------------